pauls21033/Project-2-Gun-Violence-in-the-US/README.md

 A secondary dataset was utilized from [Wikipedia](https://en.wikipedia.org/wiki/Gun_laws_in_the_United_States_by_state) to determine what laws each state enacted to comprise their gun policies.
 A [Jupyter Notebook](/cleaning_notebooks/web_scrape_gun.ipynb) was implemented to scrape wikipedia sites for the 50 states to determine their gun policies.

+We selected the Kaggle dataset because it was the only data we found that categorized by type of shooting that we could manipulate into a mass shooting variable

+The Wikipedia dataset because it had all the States gun policy information within a single web domain

 ## Transform